Emm-Gil/Final_Project_SQL/QA.md

 ```
 Count = 1,739,308

-Identifying this early in the process supporting proper data cleaning in order to obtain more accurate responses.
+Identifying this early in the process supported proper data cleaning in order to obtain more accurate responses.

 With the number of rows in these tables, visually identifying a pattern proves difficult.
 Many rows contained null values, inconsistent data or irrelevant data.